User Guide

 Type.
 Explore.
 Connect.CohortConnect is an advanced desktop address book which facilitates networking among Computer Science (CS) students.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

-files containing a list of students.
+With advanced features for managing large groups of contacts, CohortConnect is intended for use in a university setting.
+At the start of the semester, professors will distribute CSV or JSON files containing a list of students.
 Instantly load them into CohortConnect with a single Import command.
 With data collected from students before the semester, our Find A Buddy feature helps you find potential groupmates by leveraging GitHub’s metadata using a proprietary algorithm.
 In the Events tab, you can identify events and hackathons that your peers will be attending.

 Table of Contents